lithalean/NativeBridge/README.md

 ## Acknowledgments

-- **SwiftGodot Team** for the foundational Swift ↔ Godot bridge technology
+- **SwiftGodot Team** for the foundational Swift ↔ Godot bridge technology ✅ INTEGRATED
 - **Godot Engine Team** for the robust game engine foundation
 - **Apple Swift Team** for advanced language features and ARM64 optimization
 - **Darwin ARM64 Community** for performance optimization insights and patterns
-- **GameEngine Contributors** for engine improvements and Jenova compatibility
+- **GameEngine Contributors** for engine improvements and framework packaging
-- **Claude.ai** for architectural guidance and bridge technology assistance
+- **Claude.ai** for architectural guidance and bridge technology assistance ✅ ONGOING